-Effectiveness of Principals and School Leaders in the Most Recent School Year
+Effectiveness of Principals and School Leaders in the Most Recent School Year % of teachers in each category

 Notes.
 Items are ordered from greatest to least by the percentage of teachers who reported very effective plus extremely effective.
 Between 538 and 540 teachers provided responses to these items.